grafana/developer-advocacy/projects/Grafana Office Hours/GOH 28 - Loki For Beginners with Ed Welch.md

 Title: Loki For Beginners with Ed Welch (TBD)

 - Intro, who we are (Ed & Nicole & Jay)
+	- We're going to be asking all the beginner questions for Loki!
-- Why did Loki come to be?
+- Why do we need a logs-specific database?
+Why was Loki created?
-  - Where did the idea for Loki come from?
+	- Efficiency and high volume: Logs are write-intensive, time-series data
+	- (Horizontal) scalability due to amount of logs
+	- Cost-effectiveness
+		- Databases usually have a large index, requiring "tall" (vertically scaled up) machines
+	- Query performance: querying logs is a pain, tagging and labelling
+	- "Prometheus but for logs" + integration with Grafana + Cortex's distributed system design
-  - What problems was you trying to solve with Loki vs. other logging solutions?
+	- What problems were you trying to solve with Loki vs. other logging solutions?
+		- Promtail
+		- What were/are the alternatives on the market?
 		- Why does Loki avoid full-text indexing?
 - What is Loki?
 	- How does Loki work?
+How is Loki different?
+		- Loki's data model: store everything as a string.
+		- Schema-less, structureless data model ("schema at query")
+		- Loki is a row-oriented database, not a columnar one.
+What's the difference?
+	- Definitions of terms
+		- Log streams
+		- Chunks
+		- Labels
+	    - How are chunks and lables related to log streams?
 	- Can you explain the Loki architecture?
+		- Built as a distributed system
 	- Loki can be deployed in different ways, can you explain the different ways to deploy Loki?
 (Deployment Modes - Monolithic, Microservices, etc.)
-  - How are logs stored in Loki?
-    - Can you explain what a log stream is?
+- Writing to Loki: Ingestion options
-    - What are chunks and what are labels?
+	- What are the ways that you can write stuff to Loki?
-    - How to chunks and lables relate to log streams?
     - How does Loki handle log retention and storage backends?
+How are logs stored in Loki?
+- Reading from Loki: LogQL
+	- How does Loki find data?
+		- Sorting algorithms: bubble sort, insertion sort, merge sort, bucket sort
-  - What is the Loki query language?
+		- What Loki uses
+			- minimal indexing
+			- chunking
+			- sharding
+			- replication/parallelization
+			- compression and storage optimisation
 	- How does it compare to other query languages?
 	- What are some common queries you can run in Loki?
+- What is Loki NOT good at?
+	- Columnar queries - what does that mean?
+	- "Needle in a haystack" queries
+	- High-cardinality label values - what does that mean?
-- Common Problems you see in the wild?
+- Common Problems you see in the wild
 	- What are some common problems you see with Loki deployments?
-  - Common problems with how users use labels?
+	- Common problems with how users use labels
+		- The fewer labels you use, the better.
+		- Use labels that: describe infrastructure, are long-lived, and are intuitive for querying, are low cardinality
-  - How should users write logs into Loki effecticently?
+	- How should users write logs into Loki efficiently?
 	- How should users query logs from Loki efficiently?
 	- What are typical troubleshooting steps for performance issues in Loki?
 	- How can users monitor the health and performance of their Loki deployments?
+- Recent changes in Loki
+	- Automatic stream sharding
+	- OpenTelemetry support: *structured metadata*.
+	- Bloom filters: "needle in a haystack" queries
+- Any future plans for Loki?
+	- Adaptive Logs and reduction of TCO
+	- Architectural rewrite to remove replication factor?
+	- Explore Logs and queryless experience